Kjaerandsen/SudokuWeb/README.md

 ## Sustainability

 ### Benchmarks
+One of the goals of this web application is for it to be developed and hosted in a sustainable way.
+To facilitate this several steps have been taken.
+In design decisions the technology statement found further down on this page goes over some of the decision making behind the choice of technology.
+Further steps have been taken in the design process to be more sustainable.
+The game uses a dark color scheme to reduce the energy usage, through having dimmer light on the page which reduces the power usage of screens displaying the page.
+Further steps have been taken to reduce the transfer size of the webpage.
+Through using caching strategies, server side rendering where possible and proper image formats to reduce their transfer size.
+Additionally, the section below discusses benchmarks and metrics used to evaluate the application.
+Further down there are deployment instructions to help deploy the application in a sustainable way.

 #### Resources:
 For the resources benchmarking the chrome developer tools were used in the "Network" tab.